Tercendre/AI_Reinforcement/README.md

 * "qlearningAgents.py": Q-learning agents for Gridworld, Crawler, and Pacman.
 * "mdp.py": Defines methods on general MDPs.
-* "learningAgents.py": Defines the base classes ValueEstimationAgent and QLearningAgent, which your agents will extend. you can also see :
+* "learningAgents.py": Defines the base classes ValueEstimationAgent and QLearningAgent, which your agents will extend.

+  you can also see which are more support files :
 * "gridworld.py": The Gridworld implementation.
 * "featureExtractors.py": Classes for extracting features on (state, action) pairs.
 Used for the approximate Q-learning agent (in qlearningAgents.py).